istio/istio.io/_docs/tasks/traffic-management/egress.md

 Similar to inter-cluster requests, Istio
 [routing rules]({{home}}/docs/concepts/traffic-management/rules-configuration.html)
-can also be set for external services that are accessed using egress rules.
+can also be set for external services that are accessed using `ServiceEntry` configurations.
 To illustrate we will use [istioctl]({{home}}/docs/reference/commands/istioctl.html) to set a timeout rule on calls to the httpbin.org service.